flyingsky/github-bulk-delete/README.md

 Suggestions and pull requests are welcomed!
 To start the dev follow below steps:

 - `npm install -g chrome-extension-cli` if you don't install it before.
-- Watch your change: `cd github-bulk-delete && npm run watch`.
+- `cd github-bulk-delete`
+- `npm install` if it's your first time to initial this project
+- `npm run watch` watch your change in local
 - Load the extension into the Chrome.
   - Open chrome://extensions
   - Check the Developer mode checkbox